Top 10 Semi Truck Winter Accessories for Heavy-Duty Drivers

 Remember to Upgrade Your Semi Truck Accordingly

-Some notable mentions when it comes to exterior aftermarket upgrades include: mud flaps and fenders that are corrosion-resistant and can withstand the road salt, slush, and spray; durable storage tool boxes that keep moisture out.
+Some notable mentions when it comes to exterior aftermarket upgrades include: mud flaps and fenders that are corrosion-resistant and can withstand the road salt, slush, and spray, and durable storage tool boxes that keep moisture out.

 For worthwhile interior upgrades, consider a heated seat and steering wheel, if you want to spend a little extra cash.